-Other programmers that have indicated they will participate in Comcast's trial include Time Warner Inc.'s TNT and TBS; Rainbow Media's AMC, Sundance Channel, IFC and WE TV; Scripps Networks; A&E Television Networks; Comcast Networks.
+Other programmers that have indicated they will participate in Comcast's trial include Rainbow Media's AMC, Sundance Channel, IFC and WE TV; Scripps Networks; A&E Television Networks; and Comcast Networks.

-In addition, Starz will feature its original series Crash, Head Case, and Party Down.
+In addition, Starz will feature its original series including Crash, Head Case and Party Down.

-According to the companies, customers in many cases will have access to the content online as soon as it premiers on the standard Comcast video-on-demand service and before they air on the linear Starz channels.
+According to the companies, customers in many cases will have access to the content online as soon as it premiers on the standard Comcast video-on-demand service and before the titles air on the linear Starz channels.

-"At Starz our goal is to allow subscribers to watch our programming whenever and wherever they want," said Starz Entertainment president and chief operating officer Bill Myers in a statement.
+"At Starz our goal is to allow subscribers to watch our programming whenever and wherever they want," Starz president and chief operating officer Bill Myers said in a release.
 "We are delighted to join with Comcast in this trial of Comcast On-Demand Online.
 Comcast, with its existing base of millions of Starz subscribers, robust plant and strong commitment to on demand will be a terrific partner to help explore the new world of Internet video distribution."

 Matt Bond, Comcast's executive vice president of content acquisition, added: "Starz Entertainment brings some of the most popular contemporary feature films to television and we are pleased to partner with them to bring their exclusive content online to consumers for the first time ever at no additional charge to our existing Starz customers.
 The addition of Starz premium content to On-Demand Online's quickly growing lineup demonstrates the programming industry's desire to meet consumers' increasing demand for content online."